-The holidays are coming!
-Start here with some easy tips to keep in mind for your holiday decorating.
+Here are some easy tips to for your holiday decorating.

 With so many things to do around this time of year, try not to stress out getting them all done.
 The purpose of the holidays is to make memorable experiences for you and your family and guests.
 It’s important to stay relaxed during the planning period.